 This can be especially true for our law enforcement officers (LEOs) who often see the worst side of human behavior.
 Despite our relatively small size, ISB has not been immune to the epidemic of law enforcement officer suicide.
 In 2015, the National Park Service community lost two officers to this tragic end.

-ISB makes a concerted effort to increase awareness of the mental and physical toll imposed upon law enforcement officers.
+We are actively engaged in increasing awareness of the mental and physical toll imposed upon law enforcement officers and their families.
 We keep this important topic in our collective thoughts through in-person discussions at our annual training, consistent messaging, and other support for everyone on our team.

 If you are a law enforcement officer having difficulty processing the traumatic events you have been exposed to, YOU ARE COMPLETELY NORMAL.
 Seeking help when experiencing stress, depression, anxiety or suicidal thoughts is a sign of courage, not one of weakness.
 Seeking help for a colleague is an act of compassion and strength, not an act of disloyalty.

 If you need help, confidential resources are available to NPS officers at no charge:

 - Responder 911: The goal of this program is to provide help and support for every employee involved in an on-the-job traumatic incident, and to be there to support their families.
 The National Park Service provides direct incident support, post-event education, and professional counseling.
 This anonymous services provides access to a clinical psychologist who has special insights into the the experiences of law enforcement and emergency services personnel - they may call anytime: 888-918-3332